jobb-rodriguez/analytics-portfolio/projects/README.md

 # Excel
-## Bike Sales Dashboard (Excel, Word, PowerPoint, and Video)
+## Bike Purchased Bikes Dashboard (Excel, Docs, Canva, and Video)
 Big Idea: Majority of our buying customers were from North America commuting 2-5 miles and Europe commuting 0-1 miles.
-So, target Middle Aged North Americans with our 2-5 miles bikes and Middle Aged Europeans our 0-1 miles bikes.
+Splitting the ad budget into 60-40 can generate the most ROI.
+Utilize 60% targeting Middle Aged North Americans with our 2-5 miles bike.
+Utilize the remaining 40% targeting Middle Aged Europeans with our 0-1 miles bikes.

 *Situation:* Clement runs an E-commerce Bike Shop.
 He wants to know which type of customers he should target for 2023 Q3.
 1. Clement never saw the dataset for his customers.
 So he wants to have a general idea about them.